H-Was1/bun-monorepo/README.md

 - This monorepo uses Bun workspaces to share a single `node_modules` across multiple projects.
 - Next.js may show a warning about workspace root; consider setting `outputFileTracingRoot` in `next.config.js` to resolve it.
-- The UDP server on `elysia-app` listens on port 41234 alongside HTTP APIs on port 3001.

 ## Resources